-NOTE 9.
+NOTE 8.
 ESTIMATES

-The Organization receives significant amounts of donated food which are recognized as in-kind revenues and inventory disbursed.
+The Organization receives significant amounts of donated food which are recognized as in-kind revenues and food disbursed or inventory.
 The valuation of these in-kind food donations is an estimate.
-The amount recorded as revenue and expense is determined using the weights of the food donated or distributed multiplied by a rate of \$1.70 per pound for the year ending June 30, 2020.
+The amount recorded as revenue and expense is determined using the weight of the food multiplied by a rate of \$1.70 per pound for the year ending June 30, 2021.